aws-samples/eks-workshop-developers/website/docs/eks/python/about-otel-instrumentation.md

 You can access the application using the ALB created in your account.
 You can get the alb in your account by searching for the loadbalancer with key `ingress.k8s.aws/stack` and value `my-cool-app/fastapi-ingress`.
 Play with the application to generate traces.

 Check for traces in AWS Cloudwatch Console -> X-Ray -> Traces.
-You should see traces like the below:
+You should see traces like the below in the region where you are sending the traces:

 ![Trace Map](./k8-app-trace.png)